noops-challenge/pathbot/README.md

 While exploring the deeper subterranean floors of the Noops, Inc. complex, Pathbot came upon a [TI-99/4A](https://en.wikipedia.org/wiki/Texas_Instruments_TI-99/4A) with a collection of 1970s-era text adventure games.
 Pathbot eventually went back to work on the Noops assembly line, but it just couldn't stop thinking about hunting Wumpuses, avoiding pits, and escaping from the Grue.

-Enter one of pathbot's labyrinths and see if you can make it out.
+Enter one of Pathbot's labyrinths and see if you can make it out.

 ## ✳️ How to play